-The Doberman breed originates from Germany in the 19th Century when tax collector, Karl Friedrich Louis Dobermann combined several breeds to create a formidable guard dog that would protect him during his rounds.
-Although the exact breeds that were combined are uncertain, experts believe that Dobermann, who was a dog pound keeper as well as a tax collector, included Rottweilers, German pinschers, Great Danes, and German Shepherds.
+The Doberman breed originates from Germany in the 19th Century when tax collector Karl Friedrich Louis Dobermann combined several breeds to create a formidable guard dog that would protect him during his rounds.
+Although the exact breeds that were combined are uncertain, experts believe that Dobermann, who was a dog pound keeper as well as a tax collector, included Rottweilers, German Pinschers, Great Danes, and German Shepherds.

 The Doberman’s intimidating appearance, muscular body, and fierce bark meant that its utility as a guard dog spread.
-Still popularly used for this function the breed has also been used as a police dog, military dog, and rescue dog.
+Still popularly used for this function, the breed has also been used as a police dog, military dog, and rescue dog.
 It has also been used as a therapy dog and is known for being a caring and affectionate family pet.

 It is an active, muscular, and energetic breed, so the Doberman does need a lot of exercise.
 This should include daily walks but should also incorporate games and playtime with the family.
-The Doberman’s energy levels mean that it is always ready to play, and it can excel at canine sports and agility, as long as you can keep your dobie’s attention long enough.
+The Doberman’s energy levels mean that it is always ready to play, and it can excel at canine sports and agility, as long as you can keep your Dobie’s attention long enough.

-Because the Doberman has been bred as a guard dog, you must train and socialize the breed, regardless of gender.
+Because the Doberman has been bred as a guard dog, you must train and socialize the breed, regardless of sex.
 This will help ensure a better-behaved dog and will prevent any unwanted aggression or excessive protectiveness.

-Doberman Dog Breed Overview
+Male Doberman Overview

 Personality / Character

 The male Doberman is often described as playful and fun, although you could also say silly and boisterous.
-These playful tendencies will wear off when the dog reaches maturity, but males don’t reach this point until they are about four years old, compared to two years for the female.
+These playful tendencies will wear off when the dog reaches maturity, but males don’t reach this point until they are about 4 years old, compared to 2 years for the female.
 This not only necessitates firmer training practices, but the combination of a muscular frame and goofy playfulness means that the male Doberman can be accident-prone and messier.

 The male is more likely to bond with all family members and is eager to please its humans.
 In fact, it gets along well with strangers and is more likely to get on with other dogs than a female.
-With that said, a male Doberman that has not been socialized or trained, can be aggressive towards other male dogs at the dog park.
+With that said, a male Doberman that has not been socialized or trained can be aggressive towards other male dogs at the dog park.

 The playfulness of the male Doberman means that it is easily distracted during training.
 As such, you need to have a clear voice, concise commands, and you need to be consistent during all of your training efforts, to enjoy the best results.
 If you do not keep the male’s attention, he will find something else to entertain.

 The male is eager to please, however, and the breed itself is very intelligent.
-Once you master how to keep the dobie’s attention, you will see excellent training results.
+Once you master how to keep the Dobie’s attention, you will see excellent training results.